wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

-Step 1.
+# Usage

-This is a test.
+This is a script to follow the rct-pipeline (Wanxin).